vdim/yz/doc/TESTING.md

 Some notes about benchmark's system:

 1. Model is generated.
-See script [cr_db.sh] (https://github.com/vdim/yz/blob/master/test/cr_db.sh):
+See script [cr_db.sh] (https://github.com/vdim/yz/blob/master/test/cr_db.sh) for more details:
 <pre><code>$ ./cr_db.sh -h </code></pre>

 2. Amount of elements into model is specified.